CCPC Logo

 Visit Website

 Schuylkill River Greenways National Heritage Area The fund provides grants to government agencies and nonprofit organizations for projects that improve the quality and quantity of water in the river and its tributaries.
 The grants focus on three major sources of pollution: stormwater runoff, agricultural pollution and abandoned mine drainage.
 In addition, Land Transaction Assistance grants are also available to cover transaction costs for permanent land protection projects.
-The 2024 application period opens January 9 with applications due by 4:00 p.m. on April 17.
-Since its inception in 2006, this program has funded over $5 million for projects within the Schuylkill River watershed.
+This program opens once each year, typically in January.

 Transportation